rafael-santiago/lethe/README.md

 If the build succeeds the binary will be at ``../bin/lethe``.

+On Unix-likes when running the build at the first time it will try to detect the device path where your ``/`` is stored.
+This device path will be saved to `src/DEV_PATH``.
+This device path is very important to ensure that data wiping done by ``Lethe`` is really working on your system.
+If you have cloned this repository to a place where it will not be stored into the detected device path, you need to change the content of ``src/DEV_PATH`` to the correct device path where your repository copy is stored.

+Your device will not be written.
+It will only scanned trying to find test data during ``lethe_drop`` tests.
+Since your device is read on-line (it will not be umounted for sure) try to minimize disk activity on your system when building ``Lethe``.
+Otherwise your disk activities can screw up all tests.

 ## Is there some way of installing the tool on my system?

 Yes, there is.